 Both applications have a view of tractography data visualized using 3D streamtubes.
-Coloring generated through the embedding of tract similarity into the Lab color space.
-In addition to the standard 3D viewing interactions, we have two basic 3D selection/deselection interactions on streamtube models: sphere-selection and brushing.
-Sphere-selection, like box-selection, enables user to select the intersecting tracts by moving a sphere of desired radius.
-Brushing lets user draw 2D curve on the viewing plane and select the intersecting tracts.
+Coloring is generated through the embedding of tract similarity into the $L^a^b^$ color space.
+In addition to the standard 3D viewing interactions, we have two basic 3D selection/deselection interactions on streamtube models: sphere selection and brushing.
+Sphere selection, like box selection, enables the users to select the intersecting tracts by moving a sphere of desired radius.
+Brushing lets users draw 2D curves on the viewing plane and select the intersecting tracts.

 Both sphere-selection and brushing can be used to further prune the current selection but they cannot be used to grow it.
-For that purpose, we provide a selection growing interaction that gradually adds tracts closest to the current selection.
-Proximity is determined again by the distance measure discussed above.
+For that purpose, we provide a selection-growing interaction that gradually adds tracts closest to the current selection.
+Proximity is again determined by the distance measure discussed above.

-On the 2D point representation, we provide point selection, point collapsing.
+On the 2D point representation, we provide point selection and point collapsing.
 Selection is performed by clicking and dragging; multiple selection can be performed to select points from non-adjacent regions.
 Collapsing groups a set of points into a single clustered representation.
-This can be used either for easier tract bundle selection or as a mechanism for manually refining embeddings-points belonging to the same tract bundle can be grouped together if the embedding algorithm places them apart.
-The centroid of the grouping will be used in subsequent embedding iterations.
+This can be used either for easier tract bundle selection or as a mechanism for manually refining embeddings: points belonging to the same tract bundle can be grouped together if the embedding algorithm places them apart.
+The centroid of the grouping is used in subsequent embedding iterations.
+The hierarchical clustering tree provides a filtration of the dataset via cuts.
+Figure 6 shows how a cut on the dendrogram, which results in a clustering, provides a coarser representation.